-How to fix the white screen of death in WordPress.
+How to Fix White Screen of Death in WordPress.
 How to overcome the WordPress white screen

-Sometimes the process of installing a new WordPress themes can end quite unexpectedly: instead of a bright, attractive site, the developer is faced with an empty page, and it is often impossible to switch to another topic, since access to the admin panel is closed.
-What to do in this case and how to deal with the problems that have arisen?
+Sometimes the process of installing a new WordPress themes can end quite unexpectedly: instead of a bright, attractive website, the developer is faced with a blank page, and it is often impossible to switch to another topic, since access to the admin panel is closed.
+What to do in this case and how to cope with the problems that arise?

-First of all, you need to understand what caused such an error, why the WordPress theme did not load properly.
+First of all, you need to understand what caused this error and why the WordPress theme did not load properly.
 This may occur as a result of the following reasons:

 • Theme files contain an error

-• The theme refers to functions or special sections of code that are not present on your site.
+• The theme accesses functions or special sections of code not present on your site

-• The selected theme is incompatible with your server, WordPress or PHP version
+• The selected theme is not compatible with your server, WordPress or PHP version

 • Plugins cause a conflict or contain an error